unzew/apostles/charter.md

 4. Wolf Pack Council - This person is responsible for recruiting new members, presenting them to the council, and the scheduling and running of recruiting events.
 He or she is also to act as public relations and will keep tabs on important events around the realms.
 He or she is required to submit and host at least one event bimonthly.
 5. Council Lead - This person is responsible for documenting all meetings.
 He or she will oversee the council and run the council meeting.
 This person will also be the one to call a vote when needed.
 He or she will be familiar with the charter and make sure the council is following the charter.
 If a dispute develops between officers, the council lead will mediate a open discussion to try to resolve the dispute.

 ## VII.
-Subofficers
+Subdivisions and Subofficers

+Subdivisions are formed for the purpose of expanding the influences and prestige of the Apostles.
+Each subdivision is given a name suited to the nature of its existence.

 Council members and officers have the option to form distinct subdivisions within the Apostles.
 Subdivisions are approved by council vote.
 After the formation of subdivision, officers and counselors may appoint Sub-officers to help develop and carry out the subdivision's functions.
 Sub-officers are governed by and subject to the same rules and guidelines set for council members.

-## VII.
-Subdivisions

-Subdivisions are formed for the purpose of expanding the influences and prestige of the Apostles.
-Each subdivision is given a name suited to the nature of its existence.

 The Wolfpack as a subdivision of the Apostles is responsible for inter-provincial diplomatic and public relations, as well as the bulk of new member recruitment.
 Specific duties of the Wolfpack members may include holding recruitment events, interviewing new recruits, and attending allied organization events.